 In collaboration with writer/comedian/actor Emma Tattenbaum-Fine, Noelle developed and performed Queen of Hearts, a cabaret-style exploration of love through story and song.
 By combining Emma’s wit and observation through personal memoir and contemporary American musical theatre repertoire by Georgia Stitt and Jeanna Phillips, Queen of Hearts explores what truly evolves as romantic love descends upon one’s life.
 Awarded a Career Development Grant from Peabody Institute, Queen of Hearts premiered at The Duplex Cabaret Theatre (NYC) in 2016 and was later workshopped at The Pleiades Project Launch Event.
 In 2017-2018, Noelle and Emma performed Queen of Hearts with Inception to Exhibition (NYC) and Stillpointe Theater (Baltimore).

-The breadth of Noelle’s artistic experience extends beyond her interests in performance, programming, and scholarship.
-From 2013-2016, Noelle developed a background in non-profit arts administration as a grant writer and Interim Daily Manager at The Actors Theater Workshop (NYC), and Executive Assistant to the Director of Manhattan Girls Chorus (NYC).
+The breadth of Noelle’s artistic experience extends beyond her interests in performance, programming, and scholarship into the arts non-profit landscape.
+For the autumn of 2022, Noelle is excited to work with the Boulanger Initiative (DC) as a Research Intern, expanding their database listings of the works of women composers.
+From 2018-2022, Noelle served as the Director of Live Programming at NYC-based The Pleiades Project, where she employed her skills in programming, writing, and producing on a variety of projects.
+From 2013-2016, Noelle developed a background in non-profit arts administration as a grant writer and Interim Daily Manager at The Actors Theater Workshop (NYC), and Executive Assistant to Michelle Oesterle, the Director of Manhattan Girls Chorus (NYC).
 As a passionate advocate for arts and music education, Noelle’s duties included seeking funds and managing programs that empower children from diverse backgrounds to discover their unique voice through theatre and music.

 “Soprano Noelle McMurtry and bass Andy Berry were the most notable soloists, and the whole tribe created a vibrant, exuberant chorus.”